Elizabeth Parke Custis Law

 Eliza Law became a social leader in the District of Columbia, and she worked to preserve the Washington family heritage.
 She and her husband separated in 1804 and divorced in 1811.
 They had one daughter who survived infancy and three grandchildren.

 Early life

-Elizabeth Parke Custis was born on 21 August 1776.
-She was the eldest daughter of John Parke Custis, the son of Martha Washington and her first husband, Daniel Parke Custis; and his wife Eleanor Calvert, the daughter of Benedict Swingate Calvert and his wife Elizabeth Calvert.
-She was also the eldest grandchild of Martha Washington and a step-grandchild of President George Washington.
+Elizabeth Parke Custis, also known as "Eliza" and "Betsey," was born on 21 August 1776.
+She was the second daughter of John Parke Custis, the son of Martha Washington and her first husband, Daniel Parke Custis; and his wife Eleanor Calvert, the daughter of Benedict Swingate Calvert and his wife, Elizabeth Calvert.
+She was also eldest surviving grandchild of Martha Washington and a step-grandchild of President George Washington; while overall the secondborn grandchild to a US President and First Lady, she was the first to reach adulthood.

-Elizabeth's siblings included Martha Parke Custis Peter (1777–1854), Eleanor (Nelly) Parke Custis Lewis (1779–1852), and George Washington Parke Custis (1781–1857).
-She was known to her family as "Betsey."
-During their early childhood, the four children were raised at the Abingdon plantation, which their father had purchased.
+Elizabeth's siblings included Martha "Patsy" (1777–1854), Eleanor "Nelly" (1779–1852), and George "Wash" (1781–1857).
+Elizabeth had three unnamed sisters who had died shortly after birth — an elder sister in 1775, and younger twins in 1780.
+During their early childhood, the four Custis children were raised at the Abingdon plantation, which their father had purchased.